daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-03-03-Putnam-Lab-Oyster-16S-Analysis-in-Mothur.md

 count.groups(shared=oyster.opti_mcc.shared)
 ```

-Generate a script to run these commands.
+Generate a script to run these commands to cluster for OTUs.

 ```
 nano cluster.sh